Growing Plants, Growing People, Growing Communities…

 To reflect the expansion of our working to neighbouring boroughs in 2016 the charity adopted the working name of Healthy Community Gardening Activities (HCGA)

-In Westminster we run weekly gardening sessions in Queens Park Gardens and Penfold Street Hub.
+In Westminster we run weekly gardening sessions in Queens Park Gardens, Westbourne Park and Penfold Street Hub.
 We support the Fisherton growing project with regular gardening sessions as well as by providing plants.
 In Westminster and The Royal Borough of Kensington and Chelsea we deliver short Adult Education courses around gardening and herbal activities as well as a programme of walks.

 HCGA has a team of school gardeners who deliver environmental education sessions in schools on a weekly basis in three boroughs.
 These include formal curriculum-linked activities as well as lunchtime and after school clubs.
 We can also guide groups on how to make their premises more environmentally friendly and give technical growing advice.
 For more information about booking an educational visit for your group or for a member of our team to come to your site please contact us.

-Through the Grow Well project we work with local people across the Hammersmith and Fulham borough to provide therapeutic gardening sessions for carers to give them a break from their caring responsibilities and supported volunteer gardening sessions for people who need a bit of extra support hopefully leading to participation in our regular volunteering sessions.
-This project is funded by the Mercer’s Company.
+Through the Grow Well project we work with local people across the Hammersmith and Fulham borough to provide therapeutic gardening sessions for people who need a bit of extra support hopefully leading to participation in our regular volunteering sessions.

 The Get Out There! project offers local unemployed or socially isolated people the opportunity to learn new skills in basic environmental management such as habitat conservation, tool use and wildlife identification.
 Participants get the opportunity to visit and work on a range of different habitats across London as well as local sites in Hammersmith and Fulham.
 We also run a Men in Sheds programme at Godolphin Gardens for socially-isolated men.